Knpranav/Hackzon-2022---Pineapple/README.md

 CODE QUALITY  : The code is written purely in Java.
                 REFACTORED - Our code is refactored, follows most guidelines of refactoring.
 We did not compromise on having clean code.
                 DESIGN PATTERN - The code also has a hybrid design pattern with a mix of Builder pattern and Prototype Pattern.
+                REUSABILITY - The Code can be used as a of the shelf code in other book recommender systems.
+                MAINTAINABILITY - Becasue of its refactored form, written using XP SDLC Model,it becomes very simple to maintain and understand what's happening in the code.